 INVEST IN YOUR HEALTH & VITALITY

-(Please note that full-time students and seniors 65yo+ will receive a 20% discount for Acupuncture services and will receive a further discount with acupuncture package rates)
+(Please note that full-time students and seniors 65yo+ will receive a $10 discount for Acupuncture services)

 Chinese Herbal Medicine Consultation only (40-50 minutes) - $55

 Auricular Acupuncture/Cupping/Gua Sha only (about 30 minutes) - $40

 YES we accept Insurance, however not all insurance plans cover acupuncture services.

 To verify, please email us with your full name, DOB, insurance company name and ID number, as well as the customer service phone number on the back of the insurance card.
 We will send the information to our Biller for verification and will have an answer regarding your coverage typically within 48 hours.

 Please email through this website or to the following email address: firstname.lastname@example.org